AmazingMoaaz/Askarr/README.md

 ==============

 Thank you goes out to the following people:
-- [@darkalfx]( https://github.com/darkalfx ) - Creator of Requestrr, without this person, Requestrr would not exist.
+- [@darkalfx]( https://github.com/darkalfx ) - Creator of Requestrr, the original project Askarr is based on.
+- [@thomst08]( https://github.com/thomst08 ) - Maintainer of the current Requestrr project.